-7.1 The existence presence of Internal Audit does not diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner.

-- 7.2 The primary task of Internal Audit is to review the systems of internal control operating throughout the authority, and in doing this it will adopt a predominantly risk-based approach to audit. - 7.3 The Internal Audit Manager is required to manage the provision of a complete audit service to the Council that will include systems, regularity, computer and advisory audit in addition to the investigation of potential fraud and irregularity.
+- 7.1 The presence of Internal Audit does not diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner. - 7.2 The primary task of Internal Audit is to review the systems of internal control operating throughout the authority, and in doing this it will adopt a predominantly risk-based approach to audit. - 7.3 The Internal Audit Manager is required to manage the provision of a complete audit service to the Council that will include systems, regularity, computer and advisory audit in addition to the investigation of potential fraud and irregularity.
 In discharge of this duty, the Internal Audit Manager has a responsibility to: - prepare a rolling strategic risk-based audit plan after consultation with senior management and the Chief Officer Team, for formal approval by the Audit Committee.
-This strategic plan is regarded as flexible rather than as an immutable expression of audit policy; - translate the strategic plan into annual plans for Chief Officers and the Audit Committee; - implement the audit plan as approved, including any additional work requested by management and the Audit Committee; - ensure that the scopes of individual audit assignments are agreed with departmental Chief Officers and Senior managementManagement; - prepare and adhere to the service's own internal policies and procedures to ensure maintain an Audit Manual detailing departmental procedures and standardsare maintained; - ensure a system of close supervision of audit work, and maintain a Quality Assurance and Improvement Programme including annual internal assessments and external assessments at least every five years;
+This strategic plan is regarded as flexible rather than as an immutable expression of audit policy; - translate the strategic plan into annual plans for Chief Officers and the Audit Committee; - implement the audit plan as approved, including any additional work requested by management and the Audit Committee; - communicate to senior management and the Audit Committee the impact of resource limitations on the internal audit plan. - ensure that the scopes of individual audit assignments are agreed with Chief Officers and Senior Management; - prepare and adhere to the service's own internal policies and procedures to ensure standards are maintained: